Sticky Habanero Glazed Chicken Wings

 - For the wings, pat them as dry, which helps with the crispiness.
 Add them to a large bowl.

-- Add seasoning mixture and toss to coat.
+- Mix together the seasoning mixture ingredients in a small bowl.
+Add seasoning mixture to the large bowl and toss the wings to coat.

 - Heat oven to 250 degrees.
 Set the wings onto a lightly oiled baking sheet and bake for 30 minutes.
 Flip the wings.